2016 – 2017 BURN PERMITS ARE AVAILABLE NOW !

 - Is there a specific type of container required to burn trash?

-No, but there again the person is liable if the burn gets out of control.
+No, but the person burning trash is liable if the burn gets out of control.

 - Do I need a Burn Permit to burn within the incorporated city limits of my community?